tattila2007/gcp-devops-project/README.md

 # Docker flask application

 - This application is written in python
-- It shall be deployed on GKE
+- Deployeable on AWS-ECR or Azure-ACR